-Differences between acquisition and consumption type concept of income: Timing of taxation: at the time of earning under the former and at the time of co
+Differences between acquisition and consumption type concept of income:

 Timing of taxation: at the time of earning under the former and at the time of consuming under the latter.

 Germany has a tradition of type.
 In income taxation on individuals in Germany, capital gains of taxpayers' private assets (such as living houses) are exempted from tax.